kajdreef/slides/README.md

 # Master Thesis Presentation
 ## Hierarchical Abstraction of Execution Traces for Program Comprehension

-To run the presentation just run the following command:
+Visit [kajdreef.github.io/slides/](https://kajdreef.github.io/slides/) to see the slides, or run the presentation locally by executing the following command:

 ```
 $ make